blackhatdk/PRODIGY_CS_02_PIXEL-MANIPULATION-FOR-IMAGE-ENCRYPTION/README.md

 Develop a basic image encryption tool utilizing pixel manipulation.
 Users can encrypt and decrypt images by performing operations like pixel value swapping or applying simple mathematical operations to each pixel.

 # For Windows
+Requirement

+pip install pillow

+Procedure

-Step1: Download the zip file and extract it.
+Step 1: Download the zip file and extract it.

-Step2: Run "main.py".

-Step3: Now automatic open "cmd dialog box".
+Step 2: Run the "main.py" on Python IDE.

+Step 3: Setup the python environment .

+Step 4: before the program. make sure import your image path

+Step 5: run the program